cap-js/docs/guides/databases-hana.md

-### Undeploying Artefacts
+### Undeploying Artifacts

-As documented in [HDI Deployer docs](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/ebb0a1d1d41e4ab0a06ea951717e7d3d.html), an HDI deployment by default never deletes artefacts.
+As documented in [HDI Deployer docs](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/ebb0a1d1d41e4ab0a06ea951717e7d3d.html), a HDI deployment by default never deletes artifacts.
 So if you remove an entity, or csv files, the respective tables and content will remain in the database.

 Add an `undeploy.json` file in folder `db/src` with content like this: